Pranee-2212/Data-Analysis-projects/README.md

 ## Getting Started

 Each project folder contains its own README and Final Reports with specific instructions and details about the analysis.
-The analyses are conducted using Jupyter notebooks with Python.
+The analyses are conducted using Jupyter notebooks with Python. you can fork it or clone it for your self
 ### Prerequisites
 - Python 3.x
 - Jupyter Notebook